saturncloud/dask-pytorch-ddp/README.md

 ## Now on Dask

-with dask_pytorch and PyTorch distributed data parallel, we can train on multiple workers as follows:
+With dask_pytorch and PyTorch Distributed Data Parallel, we can train on multiple workers as follows:

 ### Loading Data
 Load the dataset from S3, and explicitly set the multiprocessing context (Dask defaults to spawn, but pytorch is generally configured to use fork)